AnonC0DER/weatherAPI-Fastapi/README.md

 I used [Darkube](https://hamravesh.com/darkube) to run this project so I didn't make docker compose file for MongoDB, if you want to use similar services you can follow steps but if you don't you should make a docker compse file.

 ### Using Docker
+if you want to use Docker there are two simple steps
+- `docker build . -t weather_api`
+- `docker run -p 80:80 weather_api`

+### Without Docker
+- `pip install -r requirements.txt`
+- `uvicorn main:app --host 0.0.0.0 --port 80`

+After running project you can check documentation on 0.0.0.0/docs .